National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

 1. a **navigator** who has learned the administrative and IRB requirements and can facilitate the investigation,
 1. a **subject matter expert** (SME) who has clinical experience with the disease of interest and can inform decisions with EHR variables,
 1. a **statistician or data scientist** who understands the limitations of observational collection and can model retrospective data,
-1. a **logic liaison or informatician** who understands the challenges of EHRs and can extract and transform information (also known as a data engineer),
+1. a **logic liaison or informaticist** who understands the challenges of EHRs and can extract and transform information (also known as a data engineer),
 1. a **data liaison** who has expertise in medical terminology to help develop concept sets or identify previously validated concept sets, and
 1. a **principal investigator** who knows the literature and can testable hypotheses and write the manuscript.